Occupational Therapy Stroke Clinic

 - Development of a mirror therapy protocol: Translating evidence into practice

-- Development of a training program to increase student clinician competency when communicating with people
+- Development of a training program to increase student clinician competency when communicating with people with aphasia

 - Mental practice for motor recovery in stroke